DIY leaky faucet repair

-Doing your own faucet repair may seem daunting, but once you learn the basics, modern faucets are pretty easy to fix.
-In fact, the hardest step is usually finding the right replacement parts.
-In this article, we’ll tell you how to find replacement parts and show you how to stop spout drips on the three main types of single-lever faucets: rotary ball, cartridge and ceramic disc.
-We’re showing kitchen faucets, but you can fix most single-lever bath faucets using the same procedures.
-We'll also show you how to stop leaks around the base of the spout.
+Doing your own faucet repair may seem daunting, but once you learn the basics, modern faucets like a Moen faucet repair are fairly easy.
+In fact, the hardest step to fix a leaky faucet is usually finding the right replacement parts for fixes like a Moen faucet repair.
+In this article, we’ll tell you how to find replacement parts for something like a Moen kitchen faucet repair and show you how to stop spout drips on the three main types of single-lever faucets: rotary ball, cartridge and ceramic disc.
+We’re showing kitchen faucets and kitchen faucet repair for a dripping faucet, but you can fix most single-lever bath faucets using the same procedures.
+We’ll also show you how to stop leaks around the base of the spout and fix leaking faucets.

-The tools you'll need vary a little depending on the faucet you’re repairing.
+The tools you’ll need for this how to fix a leaky faucet project vary a little depending on the faucet you’re repairing.
 You’ll probably need an Allen wrench to remove the handle.
-Buy a set of small Allen wrenches, and you’ll be prepared for any faucet.
+Buy a set of small Allen wrenches, and you’ll be prepared for all kinds of leaking faucets.
 Most repairs also require screwdrivers and a large slip-joint pliers.

 Follow These Basics For All Faucet Repairs